openeobs/nhclinical/.github/ISSUE_TEMPLATE.md

 *What happened when you triggered the bug?*

 ## Expected Result
-*What were you expecting to happened?*
+*What were you expecting to happen?*